 Construction of the West Thames Street Pedestrian Bridge is complete and the new pedestrian walkway continues to be heavily utilized by the public.
 Approximately 108 temporary jobs were created during the implementation of this project.
 Unfortunately, several delays were encountered during the project resulting in project timeline extensions and additional project costs.
-Reimbursement requests are still under review and negotiations continue between the subcontractors, contractors, New York City Economic Development Corporation and LMDC regarding change orders and additional costs.
-During the quarter LMDC and the Battery Park City Authority executed an amendment to the subrecipient agreement to provide up to \$90,900 in funding to cover the additional costs related to the project delays.

-LMDC and Battery Park City Authority have continued working with the City of New York to officially name the bridge the Robert R. Douglass Pedestrian Bridge in honor of the long time lower Manhattan advocate and LMDC Board member who passed away in December 2016.
+LMDC and Battery Park City Authority have continued working with the City of New York to officially name the bridge the Robert R. Douglass Pedestrian Bridge in honor of long time lower Manhattan advocate and LMDC Board member who passed away in December 2016.
 Signage has also been worked on with all involved parties.
 A dedication ceremony was being planned but planning was postponed due to COVID-19.
 Planning will resume once it is deemed safe to have the dedication ceremony.
-Approximately \$831,000 in reimbursement requests were paid this past quarter.
+Over \$3,200,000 in reimbursement requests were paid this past quarter which exhausted the subrecipient agreement allocation.
+This project is in process of being closed and the residual activity balance will be relocated in the next few months then this activity will be closed.